Arcadia Privacy Policy

 Purpose

 The Organisation is committed to ensuring a work environment that respects the dignity and worth of each individual.
-Inappropriate workplace behavior and unlawful harassment create conditions that are wholly inconsistent with this commitment.
-The purpose of the policy set forth below is not to regulate the personal morality of employees, but rather to foster a work environment that is free from all forms of harassment, whether that harassment is because of age, color, disability, gender identity, genetic information national origin, race, religion, sex, veteran status, or any other factor outlined in the Company's Code of Conduct/Ethics and/or protected by federal, state or Swiss country law.
+Inappropriate workplace behaviour and unlawful harassment create conditions that are wholly inconsistent with this commitment.
+The purpose of this policy is to foster a work environment that is free from all forms of harassment, whether based on age, colour, disability, gender identity, genetic information, national origin, race, religion, sex, veteran status, or any other factor protected by the Company's Code of Conduct/Ethics and/or applicable law.

 Scope